schoolofdevops/openshift-labguide/chapters/7-vote-exposing_app_with_service.md

 # LAB K105 - Load Balancing and Service Discovery with Services

-In this lab, you would not only publish the application deployed with replicaset earlier, but also learn about the load balancing and service discovery features offered by kubernetes.
+In this lab, you would not only publish the application deployed with replication controller earlier, but also learn about the load balancing and service discovery features offered by kubernetes.

 Concepts related to Kubernetes Services are depicted in the following diagram,